ancap-ch/from-en/pcm/Universally Preferable Behaviour/p01_ch01_a_framework.md

 ## Framework for ethics dem

 Ethical propositions dey different from dem oda types of knowledge statements.
-If i talk say, “I like jazz,” dat one fit be true talk or make im be lie, but e no dey binding to u for any way.
+If i talk say, “I like jazz”, dat one fit be true talk or make im be lie, but e no dey binding to u for any way.
 Ma own like for jazz na just talk of wetin I gbafun; based on my talk so, e no dey incumbent ontop u say make u like jazz or make u no like am.

-Similarly, if i talk say “I like vegetables,” dat one too na just ma talk of wetin I like.
-However, if I talk say, “vegetables na healthy food,” den I don comot from ma own talk com enta talk wey be objective fact.
-E dey different from “I like ice cream,” and, “Ice cream get milk inside.”
+Similarly, if i talk say “I like vegetables”, dat one too na just ma talk of wetin I like.
+However, if I talk say, “vegetables na healthy food”, den I don comot from ma own talk com enta talk wey be objective fact.
+E dey different from “I like ice cream”, and, “Ice cream get milk inside”.

 D fundamental difference wey dey between d talk *preference* and talk *fact* na say talk of facts dey objective, testable - and dey binding.
 If u value truth so, e dey incumbent ontop u make u agree say ice cream get milk inside, once wey dem don prove am.[^1]